Measurement of Temperature in the Brain

-Aside from monitoring the ICP (intracranial pressure), measuring brain temperature is a basic parameter used to monitor patients.
 The temperature in the brain is different from the body’s core temperature.
-Inflammatory processes and dangerous temperature increases in the brain can be detected early on by measuring the brain temperature.
-Monitoring the temperature difference between the temperature in the brain and the body provides additional information about the brain’s intact thermoregulation.
+By measuring the temperature, inflammatory processes and dangerous temperature increases in the brain can be detected early on.
+Moreover, the monitoring of the temperature difference between the temperature in the brain and the body provides additional information about the brain’s intact thermoregulation.

-The temperature function is integrated into the ICP catheters in many versions of RAUMEDIC catheters.
-The temperature can be measured at different locations within the brain.
+The temperature function is, next to the ICP (intracranial pressure) integrated in many versions of our RAUMEDIC measuring catheters.
+The temperature can be measured at different locations in the brain.

-For parenchyma temperature measurement, the NEUROVENT-P-TEMP catheter measures the pressure and temperature directly in the brain tissue.
+For the parenchyma temperature measurement, the measuring catheter NEUROVENT-P-TEMP measures the pressure directly in the brain tissue.
 In addition to the ICP (intracranial pressure), the temperature is measured in the parenchyma.

-NEUROVENT-TEMP catheters are available in several different versions for measuring temperature, ICP (intracranial pressure) and provide drainage of the ventricles.
-Due to the additional drainage function of the ventricular catheters, excess CSF (cerebrospinal fluid) is drained from the ventricles.
-Implantation is facilitated by various application tools such as a stylet or guide wire.
+There are many different versions of our NEUROVENT-TEMP catheter for measuring the temperature, the ICP (intracranial pressure) and the drainage of the ventricles.
+Due to the extra drainage function of the ventricular measuring catheter, excess cerebrospinal fluid is drained from the ventricles.
+Various application tools such as a stylet or guide wire facilitate the implantation.

-The epidural catheter NEURODUR-TEMP is placed directly on the dura and measures temperature and ICP (intracranial pressure) indirectly via the elastic dura.
+The epidural catheter NEURODUR-TEMP is placed for measuring purposes directly on the dura.
+Here again, the temperature and simultaneously the ICP (intracranial pressure) are recorded indirectly via the elastic dura.